 With Boomerang Calendar, sending out an email with multiple times for a meeting is as painless as proposing just one.
 Just check the "Mark as Tentative in my Calendar" checkbox when you're suggesting times to meet.

 Each one of the suggested times will be labeled with a [?], and marked as "Maybe" in Google Calendar.
 When you hear back from the other party and add the event to your calendar, we'll alert you that you just confirmed a tentative meeting, so you can clear other options from your schedule with just one click.
 It's the first time anyone's made this process painless, and we think you're going to wonder why you ever had to live without it.

 What if you could boost response rates, make it easier to figure out what time to hold a group event, and handle the whole process through email, so the participants don't have to click through and register for some advertising-laden junk site to respond?

 Now you can.
 Boomerang Calendar provides a 100% email-based method for checking to see what times people can make for an event, or confirming if they will/will not attend.
 It uses the same intuitive calendar UI and autocomplete as in the meeting proposal features, and it generates emails that behave like magic.

+Select “Plan a Group Event” from the Boomerang Calendar Menu and click your calendar to propose meeting times.
 Participants can respond directly to the form inside their mail clients - they don't need to go to another site, or register, to respond to your invitation.
 As participants provide availability data, the email messages in everyone's Inboxes will automatically update to reflect the changes in real time.
 Before now, functionality like this has been impossible.
 Now, you'll wonder why anyone planned events any other way.